Ping Lu: Literary works

+Critical studies

+Scholarly attention has also been paid to Ping Lu's novel East and Beyond 《東方之東》, with academic analysis situating the work in discussions of gender, romance, and geopolitics in cross-strait literary relations.
+One study titled "Gendering Cross-Strait Relations: Romance and Geopolitics in Li Ang's Seven-Generation Predestined Relationship and Ping Lu's East and Beyond" examines how the narrative form of romance is used to explore personal desire, Taiwanese history, and cross-strait socio-political interactions in Ping Lu's novel, arguing that such literary strategies offer nuanced insights into both gender and geopolitical themes in Taiwanese literature.

 Ambassador at Large

 Prior to becoming the director of Kwang Hwa Information and Cultural Center in January 2003, Ms. Lu had worked as an editorial writer for The China Times, spent many years lecturing on such subjects as feminism, cultural criticism, and news commentary at National Taiwan University and Taipei National University of the Arts, and served as ambassador-at-large for Taiwan for a few years.

 Ms. Lu left her post in Kwang Hwa Information and Cultural Center in December 2009, but is continuously promoting cultural and economical exchanges between Taiwan and Hong Kong.

 She is currently the chairman of Radio Taiwan International.